top of page

 Army ants, specifically Eciton burchellii, display a remarkable dual-phase life that alternates between aggressive foraging and coordinated migration.
 Their complex behaviour patterns have been a subject of fascination and study, shedding light on the intricate social structures and survival strategies of these unique ants.
 These ants move in large numbers, forming a "living carpet" as they traverse the forest floor.
 They are relentless hunters, capturing and devouring anything that comes in their path.
 Their ability to work together as a unified force is truly remarkable.
 An army ant colony, just 2 years old, can eat a cow in 24 hours!
 Stay away from their way.

 • Foraging and Migration Phases: During periods of central place foraging, Eciton burchellii colonies exhibit a foraging pattern akin to spiral phyllotaxis, which effectively minimizes the likelihood of raid paths crossing and maximizes foraging efficiency.
 In contrast, the migration phase sees the colony moving en masse, with each day's raid and emigration following approximately the same compass bearing as the previous day, ensuring continuity and directionality in their journey.
-A queen army ant has the ability to lay 3-4 million eggs per month, while a single colony during its aggressive phase can devour up to 500,000 prey creatures on a daily basis.
+A queen army ant can lay 3-4 million eggs per month, while a single colony during its aggressive phase can devour up to 500,000 prey creatures on a daily basis.
 These prey species are usually insects, but army ants can also overpower larger animals like lizards, birds, and small mammals.

 • Adaptability in New Environments: When introduced to new surroundings, Eciton burchellii quickly establishes foraging patterns that mirror those observed in their original habitat, demonstrating their adaptability and innate foraging strategies.
 However, if the colony is unable to migrate on certain days, they abandon their predetermined foraging patterns, leading to significant changes in the direction of migration.
 This flexibility is crucial for the colony's survival and success in varied environments.